f-fuchs/ObsidianNotes/ComputerVision/Segment Everything Everywhere All at Once.md

 ### Referring segmentation

+Segment image with a given prompt can be either a text or visual prompt or both.

 ### Text referring segmentation

-Segment with a text prompt.
+Segment image with a text prompt.

 ### Visual referring segmentation
+Segment image with a visual prompt, including points, boxes, scribbles and masks, which can further generalize to a different referring image

+### Interactive segmentation

+## Model

+*SEEM* uses a generic encoder-decoder architecture.
 ## Resources
 - Paper: https://arxiv.org/pdf/2304.06718.pdf
 - GitHub: https://github.com/facebookresearch/segment-anything